 Admission: $12/adult, dogs allowed on leash · Best season: October–April

-VillageFest (Thursday Nights) — Palm Springs' weekly street fair on Palm Canyon Drive.
+VillageFest (Thursday Nights): Palm Springs' weekly street fair on Palm Canyon Drive.
 Dogs on leash are welcome and common.
-Street food, local vendors, live music, and an atmosphere that feels like what Palm Springs is actually like when it's not trying to impress anyone.
-Worth doing even once.
+Street food, local vendors, live music.
+Worth doing at least once.

 Dog-Friendly Restaurants and Cafés

-- Cheeky's — Famous brunch spot on Palm Canyon Drive.
-Outdoor seating, dog-friendly patio, and worth the wait.
+- Cheeky's: Famous brunch spot on Palm Canyon Drive.
+Dog-friendly patio, worth the wait.
 Order the bacon flight.

-- Ernest Coffee — The best coffee in Palm Springs.
-Outdoor seating, dogs welcome, you'll see several other dogs while you're there.
+- Ernest Coffee: The best coffee in Palm Springs.
+Outdoor seating, dogs welcome, you'll see several others while you're there.

 The Heat Is a Serious Issue

-This needs to be said directly: Palm Springs in summer is dangerous for dogs.
-Pavement temperatures can reach 150°F on a hot day — hot enough to cause serious paw burns in 60 seconds.
-The rule of thumb is if you can't hold your hand on the pavement for 5 seconds, it's too hot for paws.
+Palm Springs in summer is dangerous for dogs.
+Pavement temperatures can reach 150°F, hot enough to cause serious paw burns in 60 seconds.
+If you can't hold your hand on the pavement for 5 seconds, it's too hot for paws.

-If you're visiting between May and September, plan all outdoor dog time for before 8am or after 6pm.
+Between May and September, plan all outdoor dog time for before 8am or after 6pm.
 Keep water available at all times.
 Never leave your dog in a car, even with windows cracked.
-October through April is genuinely ideal — warm enough for desert activities but not dangerous.
+October through April is the right season.

 Practical heat tip: Booties exist and dogs will eventually accept them.
-Dog cooling vests also work well for short outdoor stints in warm weather.
+Dog cooling vests also work well for short outdoor stints.
 Both are easier than explaining to a vet what happened.

 What to Bring